stride3d/stride-docs/en/manual/graphics/graphics-compositor/scene-renderers.md

 ## Camera renderer

-Uses @'SiliconStudio.Xenko.Rendering.Compositing.SceneCameraRenderer.Child' to render a view from a [camera slot](../cameras/camera-slots.md).
+Uses @'Xenko.Rendering.Compositing.SceneCameraRenderer.Child' to render a view from a [camera slot](../cameras/camera-slots.md).
 The **render camera** renderer takes the input from a [camera](../cameras/index.md) in the scene so it can be displayed somewhere.

 ![Camera renderer properties](media/render-camera-1.png)